Home

 A price list becomes harder to maintain the moment two currencies are involved.
 You may start with clean USD values, but once a team also needs EUR prices, every line has to stay in sync with the current rate.

 If the rate is typed separately in every row, the sheet becomes fragile.
 One updated cell and one forgotten cell can leave the totals wrong.
-This challenge is about using one fixed rate cell so the whole table stays connected.
-When the conversion rule lives in one place, the worksheet is much easier to update and much safer to total.
+The safer approach is to make the conversion rule live in one place and let every row formula point back to it.

 How We Solve It